OpenEvalProject/evals/manuscripts/elife-84822/v1/manuscript.md

 Previous studies (Schneider et al., 2016; Yellin et al., 2015) have found a robust relationship between pupil size and BOLD patterns in the occipital cortex (OCC) and anterior cingulate cortex (ACC).
 Therefore, we included these two cortical regions as additional validation ROIs.
 Specifically, we obtained masks of the calcarine sulcus in the OCC (size in functional space = 1975 voxels) and ACC (1148 voxels) using the automated anatomical labeling atlas in SPM (Tzourio-Mazoyer et al., 2002).
 Lastly, to explore the specificity of our pupil-AAS BOLD results, we delineated a cubic ROI in the medial part of the basis pontis (pons; 8 voxels), which served as a control region in which we did not expect to find pupil-BOLD coupling.
 The same procedure as described above was carried out to move these masks from MNI space into our study-specific template space (see Figure 2—figure supplement 2D for individual examples).

-## fMRI data quality assessment
+### fMRI data quality assessment

-## Comparisons with previous studies
+#### Comparisons with previous studies

 We wanted to ensure that we could replicate the resting-state correlations between pupil size and BOLD patterns reported in previous studies.
 First, we followed the methods of Schneider et al., 2016.
 We convolved the pupil size time series with the canonical HRF (6 s TTP).
 This single-pupil regressor, along with the movement and physiological noise correction model, were entered into first-level GLMs.
 Note that we only refer to the light condition in Schneider et al., 2016 since we did not assess other light conditions.
 Second, we followed the methods of Murphy et al., 2014.
 Here, we used the preprocessed pupil size time series and convolved that with the default canonical HRF, as well as its temporal and dispersion derivatives (Friston et al., 2000).
 The resulting three pupil time series were entered into a first-level GLM together with the movement and physiological noise correction model.
 For the Murphy et al., 2014 comparison analysis, the first-level single-subject contrast maps were submitted to a second-level random-effects analysis (one-way ANOVA, three levels of pupil/basis functions).
 To interrogate pupil correlations within the LC, statistics were also carried at the second-level using small volume correction with our group LC mask and the LC mask (Keren et al., 2009) used by Murphy and colleagues as an ROI in SPM12.
 In line with the reports of Schneider et al., 2016 and Murphy et al., 2014, the analyses described here included spatial smoothing with a 6 mm full-width at half maximum (FWHM) Gaussian kernel.

-## Assessment of the quality of subcortical fMRI data
+#### Assessment of the quality of subcortical fMRI data

 Next, we assessed the signal quality within the subcortical nuclei to ensure we would be able to capture pupil-AAS coupling.
 First, we inspected the tSNR of our data in all cortical and subcortical ROIs.
 To do this, the tSNR was calculated as the ratio of the mean and the standard deviation of the signal across the unsmoothed BOLD time series from the two sessions.
 We then averaged the resulting tSNR within each ROI.
 Second, we investigated whether we could replicate previous work reporting co-fluctuations between activity in various subcortical ROIs during rest (van den Brink et al., 2019).
 The extracted BOLD signal from each ROI (LC, VTA, SN, DR, MR, BF, and pons as a control region) per session, per participant, was denoised (using the movement and physiological noise correction model described above) and demeaned and then entered into a partial correlation analysis.
 We computed a partial correlation for each pair of AAS nuclei, controlling for activity in the pons.
 Correlation coefficients underwent a Fisher r-to-Z transform and were then submitted to one-sample t-tests.

-## Pupil-AAS coupling analyses
+### Pupil-AAS coupling analyses

 To systematically examine pupil-AAS coupling and understand the temporal relationship between the two signals, we conducted a set of three main analyses.
 The rationale for our approach was that previous studies (see ‘Comparisons with previous studies’) assumed that pupil-brain coupling during rest would follow the canonical HRF used in event-related fMRI designs.
 However, these assumptions may not be correct or may not apply to subcortical nuclei.
 Therefore, in our first analysis we (i) convolved the pupil time series with participant-specific and ROI-specific estimates of the HRF (described in ‘Estimation of region- and participant-specific HRF’), which showed a range of TTPs.
 In the second analysis, we (ii) systematically changed the TTP of the canonical HRF (from 1 to 6 s, in steps of 1 s) and convolved the pupil time series with each of these.
 Lastly, we (iii) performed a pupil-AAS cross-correlation analysis in which we did not convolve the pupil time series at all.
 Note that analyses (ii) and (iii) were not preregistered as they were carried out to better understand the outcome of analysis (i).
 Therefore, they should be deemed exploratory.
 We will now provide a detailed description of each of these analyses.

-## Estimation of region- and participant-specific HRF
+### Estimation of region- and participant-specific HRF

 In the first main analysis, we aimed to account for HRF variability across different brain regions and participants in our resting-state data.
 Here, we deviated from the preregistration, in which we stated that we would obtain participant-specific HRFs from event-related fMRI data.
 However, the HRFs based on these event-related fMRI data did not provide plausible HRFs in the AAS regions (i.e., did not rise up to one tall peak and follow with an undershoot), possibly because these AAS regions may not have been involved in the task at hand.
 Instead, we used a blind deconvolution technique developed by Wu et al., 2013 to estimate region- and participant-specific HRFs based on the data from both resting-state sessions.
 This point process method has been validated on simulated as well as empirical data (Rangaprakash et al., 2018; Wu et al., 2021).
 It assumes that a common HRF is shared across various spontaneous point process events (i.e., random neural events) in a given voxel or ROI.
-After physiological correction, the cleaned BOLD signal y(t) at a given voxel or ROI is considered as the convolution of the voxel/ROI-specific HRF h(t) and spontaneous neural events x(t)y(t)=x(t)⊗h(t)+c+ ε(t)
+After physiological correction, the cleaned BOLD signal $y(t)$ at a given voxel or ROI is considered as the convolution of the voxel/ROI-specific HRF $h(t)$ and spontaneous neural events $x(t)$

+$$
+y(t)=x(t)⊗h(t)+c+ \epsilon(t)
+$$

-where c is a constant term indicating the baseline magnitude of the BOLD response, ℇt is noise, and ⊗ denotes convolution.
-Spontaneous point process events n^t were identified as BOLD fluctuations of relatively large amplitude (one or more standard deviations away from the mean; see Figure 3A).
+where $c$ is a constant term indicating the baseline magnitude of the BOLD response, $ℇt$ is noise, and ⊗ denotes convolution.
+Spontaneous point process events $n^t$ were identified as BOLD fluctuations of relatively large amplitude (one or more standard deviations away from the mean; see Figure 3A).
 Before identifying these events, we removed movement and physiological noise with the same set of 33 regressors as described above (see ‘MRI data preprocessing’).
 We then applied a high-pass filter (1/128 Hz cut-off) and AR(1) serial autocorrelation corrections.
-These events were modeled as a train of Dirac delta functions given byn^(t)= ∑r=0∞δ(t−τ)
+These events were modeled as a train of Dirac delta functions given by

+$$
+n^(t)= \sumr=0∞\delta(t−\tau)
+$$

-where δ(t-τ) is the delta function.
-The ROI-specific HRF ht was then fitted according to n^t using a canonical HRF and two derivatives (temporal derivative and dispersion derivative; Friston et al., 2000).
-Once ht was calculated, we obtained an approximation n^t of the neural signal from the observed data using a Wiener filter.
+where $\delta(t-\tau)$ is the delta function.
+The ROI-specific HRF $ht$ was then fitted according to $n^t$ using a canonical HRF and two derivatives (temporal derivative and dispersion derivative; Friston et al., 2000).
+Once $ht$ was calculated, we obtained an approximation $n^t$ of the neural signal from the observed data using a Wiener filter.
 ROI-specific HRFs (Figure 3B) were estimated for all AAS nuclei (i.e., LC, VTA, SN, DR, MR, BF) and two validation regions (i.e., ACC, OCC) and one control region (i.e., pons).
 To maximize the number of spontaneous neural events, HRFs were estimated based on the concatenated BOLD signals from the two sessions (see Figure 3C for the number of detected pseudo-events per ROI).
 These HRFs were then convolved with the two pupil time series (i.e., pupil size [Figure 3E] and pupil derivative [Figure 3F]), forming the final pupil regressors that were entered into the GLMs for this analysis.
 GLMs were made up of a single pupil regressor-of-interest in addition to our physiological noise correction model described above.
 Analysis for pupil size included nine GLMs per participant, dedicated to six AAS nuclei (LC, VTA, SN, DR, MR, BF) and the three validation and control regions (ACC, OCC, pons).
 Similarly, nine models formed the analysis for the pupil derivative.

-## Systematic adjustment of HRF time-to-peak
+### Systematic adjustment of HRF time-to-peak

 To explore other possible temporal relationships between pupil size and AAS BOLD patterns, we carried out a second analysis of pupil-AAS coupling where the TTP of the HRF was systematically shifted in time (Pais-Roldán et al., 2020).
 This was done using the canonical HRF (Friston et al., 2000), which by default has a TTP (delay of response relative to onset) of 6 s.
 To explore pupil-AAS coupling at shorter lags, we compared six HRFs with TTPs varying between 1, 2, 3, 4, 5, and 6 s.
 These HRFs were created using spm_hrf() in SPM, where parameter p(1) which refers to ‘delay of response (relative to onset)’ was adjusted from 6 (default) to 1, 2, 3, 4, and 5, respectively.
 Note that the 6 s TTP corresponds to the TTP used in the analysis corresponding to Schneider et al., 2016.
 These six HRFs were then convolved with the two pupil time series (pupil size, pupil derivative) for each participant, resulting in 12 pupil regressors.
 Each pupil size regressor was then added to the physiological noise correction model, making up six GLMs per participant, each focusing on one TTP (i.e., 1 s, 2 s, 3 s, 4 s, 5 s, 6 s).
 Similarly, six GLMs were created for the pupil derivative.

-## Analyses using unconvolved pupil time series
+### Analyses using unconvolved pupil time series

 To further characterize the nature of pupil-AAS coupling, we carried out two analyses using the unconvolved pupil time series.
 Firstly, we performed a cross-correlation analysis (Pais-Roldán et al., 2020) in which the preprocessed (downsampled, demeaned, unconvolved) pupil time series (size and derivative) were shifted forward and backward relative to the BOLD signal (denoised using the movement and physiological noise correction model and demeaned).
 Note that the BOLD signal from each ROI was first averaged and then entered into the cross-correlation analysis.
 Correlation coefficients for each time lag underwent a Fisher r-to-Z transform and were then submitted to one-sample t-tests.
 This analysis is similar to the TTP analysis but used unconvolved pupil time series and allowed us to investigate both positive and negative lags between the pupil and BOLD signals, which was not possible with the TTP method.
 Secondly, in order to determine which frequencies were driving the observed pupil-BOLD cross-correlations, we estimated for each ROI the cross-spectral power density (Yellin et al., 2015), the Fourier transform of the cross-correlations.
 We did this using cspd() in MATLAB, setting the window length to 10 samples with an overlap of three samples.

-## Statistical analyses
+### Statistical analyses

 All first-level GLMs described above were constructed in SPM12 with session (session 1, session 2) as a within-subject factor (n = 56).
 For participants in which only one session could be included (i.e., due to pupil quality exclusion criteria or technical issues in a scanning session), a GLM was constructed using only one session (n = 14).
 All analyses carried out in this study was based on n = 70, unless otherwise mentioned.